 Monday – Friday, Noon – 3:00 PM

 Peter Natale is originally from the Big Apple, New York City.
 He makes Newport News his home with his daughter and grandson.
 Peter’s background is varied in materials management, purchasing and scheduling.
 He brings to WMBG both on-air and club D.J. experience.
-In the early 90s, Peter was involved in country music radio and nightclubs, bringing the “new country” sound to the Pontiac and Rochester Hills area in Michigan, working with then newcomers Neil McCoy, Martina McBride, Collin Raye and others.
+The early 90s saw Peter involved in country music radio and nightclubs, bringing the “new country” sound to the Pontiac and Rochester Hills area in Michigan.
 He is very active in the theatre arts in the Hampton Roads area, both acting and directing for various area theaters.
-Peter currently serves on the Board of Directors of the area’s oldest community theatre group, the Williamsburg Players, as treasurer and assists in box office sales, set building and directing.

 Monday – Friday, 4:00 PM – 6:00 PM